build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 14. There are various ways to automate these steps, but we will be using a sagemaker migration toolkit from [our GitHub Repository](https://github.com/build-on-aws/recommendation-engine-full-stack) to make this process easy.
 So lets move on to the next steps.

 ## Deploying the custom scaling model as a Sagemaker Endpoint
-1. Log onto the AWS console of the AWS Account in which you have deployed the Cloudformation templates to build thd resources for this tutorial.
+1. Log onto the AWS console of the AWS Account in which you have deployed the Cloudformation templates to build the resources for this tutorial.
 Make sure you are in the AWS Region in which you have deployed your stack.
 Copy the ARN of the Sagemaker IAM Role.
-We will use it for setting up the sagemaker migration toolkit, since it has the permissions necessary for creating and deploying the Sagemaker Models, Endpoint configurations and Endpoints.In my case my IAM role is in this format - `arn:aws:iam::<ACCOUNT>:role/service-role/AmazonSageMaker-ExecutionRole-XXXXXXX`
+We will use it for setting up the sagemaker migration toolkit, since it has the permissions necessary for creating and deploying the Sagemaker Models, Endpoint configurations and Endpoints.In my case my IAM role is in this format - `arn:aws:iam::XXXXXXXXX:role/SageMakerUserProfileRole-BuildOnAWS`

-2. Now, lets open Cloud 9 via the AWS Console to deploy the Custom scaling model model.joblib.
+2. Now, lets open AWS Cloud9 via the AWS Console to deploy the Custom scaling model model.joblib.
 Cloud9 is a browser based Integrated Development environment on AWS which makes Code devlopment super easy.
-Once you are logged into the AWS Cloud9 Environment, open a new terminal and execute the following command to clone the repository using the main branch.
+Once you are logged into the AWS Cloud9 Environment, open a new terminal (Go to Window-> New Terminal) and execute the following command to clone the repository using the main branch.
 ```bash
 git clone https://github.com/build-on-aws/recommendation-engine-full-stack
 sudo yum install git-lfs